pixelpark/puppet-ds_389/README.md

 ### Replication overview

-If you need to set up replication, you could pass in the replication config via the `replication` parameter.
+To set up replication, the `$replication` parameter should be used to add the replication config.
 At a minimum, it expects a hash with the replication bind dn, replication bind dn password, and replication role (either 'consumer', 'hub', or 'supplier').

 ### Replication consumer

-For a consumer, with our previous example:
+Example config for a consumer role:

 ```puppet
 ds_389::instance { 'example':